Right of Way Permits

 These permits are used to insure that proper notice is sent to the public and that proper and safe signing occurs whenever an obstruction is present within the traveled way.
 The primary focus is on public safety.
 Permit pricing depends on the classification of the streets being blocked and the length of time obstruction will be present.
 These permits are also reviewed by the Traffic Engineering Department and the Police Department.

 Permits may also be obtained through the Right of Way office for the renting of parking meters.

 See the Chapter 99 page for more information.

 Fees for closures, or lane restrictions vary per road classification.

-These permits are used to insure that special events occurring in the City of Fort Wayne — including block parties & parades — do not cause major obstructions for resident.
+These permits are used to insure that special events occurring in the City of Fort Wayne – including block parties and parades – do not cause major obstructions for the public.

-Permits for both Block Parties & Parades must be completed 10 working days in advance prior to the event.
-Requests are reviewed by both the City Traffic Engineers and the Police Department.
+Permits for both block parties & parades must be completed at a minimum of 10 working days in advance prior to the event.

 Block Party / Neighborhood Association Parade $15.00 Application must also include signatures from residents affected.